wirtes/lahman-baseball-snowflake/README.md

 ### MySQL to Snowflake conversion notes:

- - Remove the backticks around table names so they're become case-insensitive.
+ - Remove the backticks around table names so they become case-insensitive.
 This makes the DB less fussy to deal with.
  - Changed "2B" and "3B" column names to "TwoB" and "ThreeB" respectively.
 See above comment on fussiness.
  - Remove display widths (the `(11)` in `int(11)`) from numbers.
 Snowflake doesn't use display widths.
  - `AUTO_INCREMENT` becomes `AUTOINCREMENT` because we need to lock people into open platforms somehow.